 Hi.
 I’m Watts Martin.
-I’m a writer, both technical and creative, and a web developer.
+I’m a writer, both technical and creative, and a former web developer.
 I also do design and UX work occasionally.

 Unfortunately, much of the work I’ve done has been for intranets or commercial products.
 This often leaves me in the position of having to tell prospective clients and employers, look, I’m pretty good.
 Trust me.

 So: look, I’m pretty good.
 Trust me.
 (Also, read my résumé.)

 - I also like MVC: CakePHP at Illumant and for Fiji Island Escapes, symfony at Nokia.

 - I’m a big fan of Python, with particular love for Flask.
 (This web site is mostly written in Markdown, with a Python script that builds the HTML files by crunching them into Jinja2 templates.)